 Making the choice to become a Certified Management Accountant is exciting.
 But understanding all the requirements and figuring out how to become a CMA can be overwhelming.

-Below, I have broken down the key information you will need in order to earn your designation.
+Below, I have broken down the key information you will need in order to earn your designation in Certified Management Accounting.

 The CMA program lets you proceed at your own pace.
 You can earn a CMA certification in as little as eight months, or stretch your CMA exam prep up to 3 years.
 Busy professionals will find the CMA program to be time-efficient.